RBhalala/priority/README.md

 # NPM Package To maintain the priority of any thing
-It is used to update the priority from given data array _The package is useful in the case where array of objects one key with unique values as priority and out of that if you change in one of the priority, it should automatically update the rest according to the logic_
+It is used to update the priority from given data array.

+The package is useful in the case where array of objects one key with unique values as priority and out of that if you change in one of the priority, it should automatically update the rest according to the logic.

 _To Use This Package For Earlier Versions (<6.0) Of Your Node.js Then Download <1.0.0 Version_